 Students will be admitted to the doctoral program in cohorts.
 A full-time residency or its equivalent must be completed in the first year followed by a yearlong internship in the second year.
 Candidates must pass a comprehensive examination at the end of appropriate courses and satisfactorily defend the dissertation at the culmination of the program.
-For specific requirements and procedures for matriculating through the program, please contact the Director of the Ed.D. program, department chair, or see the Ed.D.
+PK-12 candidates must successfully complete a professional portfolio during the internship as required by the North Carolina Department of Public Instruction to be recommended for license as a superintendent.
+For specific requirements and procedures for matriculating through the program please contact the department chair or see the Ed.D.
 Student Handbook.
-The program admits students every other year.